Billionaire rocketeers duke it out for shuttle launch pad

 "I think it's a bit silly because Blue Origin hasn't even done a suborbital flight to space, let alone an orbital one.
 If one were to extrapolate their progress, they might reach orbit in five years, but that seems unlikely," he said.

 SpaceX Falcon 9 rockets have flown six times, including a test flight on Sunday of an upgraded booster designed to deliver heavier payloads into orbit.
-They fly back to the launch site for re-use.
+They are being developed to fly back to the launch site for re-use.

 SpaceX has a backlog of more than 50 customers for Falcon rocket launches, including 10 more cargo runs to the International Space Station for NASA and satellite launches for commercial firms and foreign governments.
 The company also has two U.S. Air Force launches that are considered trial runs toward potential bigger contracts.